Kainos-Applied-Innovation/autogen-templates/README.md

 ## 💻 Setup

 To get started:
-1. Navigate to the project's root directory in the Terminal
+1. Open the Finder app on your Mac
+2. Find where you've downloaded this repo
+3. Right click on the folder and click on "New Terminal at Tab"
+4. The terminal window will open for that folder
-2. Install all the required plugins:
+5. Install all the required plugins:
 ```bash
 pip install -r requirements.txt
 ```
-3. Make sure that the `.env` file has been set up, using the steps in the previous section
+6. Make sure that the `.env` file has been set up, using the steps in the previous section
-4. Run the following command to get started:
+7. Run the following command to get started:
 ```bash
 python3 code_reviewer_template.py
 ```
-5. Once you're happy with the response from the agents and no more changes are needed, reply with "exit".
+8. Once you're happy with the response from the agents and no more changes are needed, reply with "exit".
 If you need to, you can use the `CONTROL KEY + C` on Mac to immediately stop the process